viamrobotics/docs/docs/registry/configure.md

    - If you are adding a modular [component](/components/), click the **Components** subtab and click **Create component**.
    - If you are adding a modular [service](/services/), click the **Services** subtab and click **Create service**.

-1. Then, select the `local modular resource` type from the list.
+1. Then, select the `local component` or `local service` type from the list.

-   {{<imgproc src="registry/configure/add-local-module-list.png" resize="300x" declaredimensions=true alt="The add a component modal showing the list of components to add with 'local modular resource' shown at the bottom">}}
+   {{<imgproc src="registry/configure/add-local-module-list.png" resize="300x" declaredimensions=true alt="The add a component modal showing the list of components to add with 'local component' shown at the bottom">}}

-1. On the next screen:
+2. On the next screen:

    - Select the type of modular resource provided by your module, such as a [camera](/components/camera/), from the dropdown menu.
    - Enter the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet">}} of your modular resource's {{< glossary_tooltip term_id="model" text="model" >}}.